RickOnGit/RickWotbMods/README.md

 - Gum Charm (https://github.com/charmbracelet/gum)
 - rsync (https://github.com/RsyncProject/rsync)
 - 7z (https://www.7-zip.org/download.html)

-  _Those dependencies are necessaries for using the script (on linux 7z and rsync are often shipped by default)_
+NOTE: _Those dependencies are necessaries for using the script (on linux 7z and rsync are often shipped by default)_

 # Installation

-1. Clone the repository in `usr/local/bin`
+1. Clone the repository (in home)
 2. From the terminal run: `cd RickWotbMods/bin; ./setup.sh`
-   - setup.sh will create the backup folder, and add the main script (_rickmooder_) to /usr/bin
+   - setup.sh will create the backup folder, and add the main script (_rickmooder_) to `/usr/ilocal/bin`
 3. Just run `rickmodder` anywhere in the shell and start downloading mods !!.

 # P.S.